lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 PH( M ):
 : The hash of the message to be signed.

 Note that there are two different context strings `ctx` at play: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the to-be-signed message `M'`.
-The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite ML-DSA itself is the application that we wish to bind and so the DER-encoded OID of the composite algorithm, called Domain, is used as the `ctx` for the underlying ML-DSA primitive.
+The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite ML-DSA itself is the application that we wish to bind and so per-algorithm Label is used as the `ctx` for the underlying ML-DSA primitive.

 # Composite ML-DSA Functions {#sec-sigs}